kausar2nd/Janbe_Nagorik/instructions.md

 ### 3. Gyan Module (Legal Chatbot) - Test Questions

-**Questions the chatbot can answer:**
+**Questions the chatbot can answer (based on specific Bangladeshi laws):**

-- "Can my landlord keep my security deposit?" ✅ (Links to GD guide)
+- "My landlord refuses to return my security deposit" ✅ (Premises Rent Act 1991)
-- "What are my consumer rights?" ✅ (Links to consumer complaint)
+- "I bought a defective product, what are my rights?" ✅ (Consumer Rights Protection Act 2009)
-- "How do I file a police complaint?" ✅ (Links to police guide)
+- "How do I get information from a government office?" ✅ (Right to Information Act 2009)
-- "What should I do if I bought a defective product?" ✅
+- "Someone is harassing me online, what can I do?" ✅ (Digital Security Act 2018)
-- "Can police refuse to file my complaint?" ✅
+- "Someone cheated me financially, what legal action can I take?" ✅ (Penal Code 1860)
-- "What are my rights as a tenant?" ✅
+- "What are my rights as a tenant?" ✅ (Premises Rent Act 1991)
-- "How do I get a birth certificate?" ✅
+- "How do I file a complaint with consumer protection?" ✅ (Consumer Rights Protection Act 2009)
-- "What can I do about workplace harassment?" ✅
+- "Can police refuse to file my complaint?" ✅ (Criminal Procedure Code 1898)

 **How to test:**